From veering triangulations to link spaces and back again: The veering circle

-\begin{definition} Suppose that $(M, \calT, \alpha)$ is a transverse veering ideally triangulated three-manifold.
-Note that $\Delta_M$, the set of cusps of $\cover{M}$, is countable.
-Let $\calO_\alpha$ be the dense circular order given by \refthm{VeerImpliesUnique}.
-Thus the order completion of $(\Delta_M, \calO_\alpha)$ is a circle $S^1(\alpha)$; we call this the \emph{veering circle}. \end{definition}
+\begin{definition} Suppose that $M$ is a three-manifold equipped with a transverse veering triangulation $\calV$.
+Let $\Delta_\calV$ be the set of cusps of $\cover{\calV}$.
+Let $\calO_\calV$ be the dense circular order given by \refthm{VeerImpliesUnique}.
+Thus the order completion of $(\Delta_\calV, \calO_\calV)$ is a circle $\Circle$; we call this the \emph{veering circle}. \end{definition}